lostjared/EGL.Skeleton/README.md

 # EGL.Skeleton
-Basic Code for a Native Android EGL Application
+Basic Code for a Native Android EGL Application with OpenGL ES 3.0